 What Quality Control (QC) Stands For

+What is quality control?
 The article on quality control in Techopedia defines it as follows: “set of measures and procedures to follow in order to ensure that the quality of a product is maintained and improved against a set of benchmarks and that any errors encountered are either eliminated or reduced.”
 This activity is required to evaluate the product that the development process yields.

 Similar Only at First Glance

 Let’s take a closer look at the two activities.
-They help to maintain a certain quality level, yet they view that task from two different angles.
+They help to maintain a certain quality level.
+Yet they view that task from two different angles.

 - Quality control focuses on constant improvement of product proper.